Techmind/ods-autodigest/readme.txt

 TODO:

+-over 9000) add 'personalization for me', collect all my own likes-> set weights for pluses as +2, set minuses as -2.

 -3) divide by # of messages ? so ratings is less scewed by users who message a lot ?

 -2) logginh to separate file (with current date,so i cna laucnh this shit in screen and forget about it)